alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 that will clone the `create-wordpress-plugin` repository and run the configuration script after cloning.

-The following is a standard configuration file for a repository feature:
+The following is a standard configuration file for a GitHub repository feature:

 ```yaml
 name: create-wordpress-plugin